FormidableLabs/formideploy/README.md

 Some complexities worth mentioning:

 * **Rolling back to a rollback**: In addition to rolling back to a zipped archive (`archive-{STUFF}.tar.gz`) you can also view and roll back to a "rollback" entry (`archive-{STUFF}.json`), which under the hood finds the **actuall** zipped archive used and transfers to that for serving and deploying.
 * **Deployment information**: Our archives only contain files from the build (typically `dist`).
-This means things like redirects, metadata, cache settings, etc. are not contained usefully in the archive.
+This means things like  s, metadata, cache settings, etc. are not contained usefully in the archive.
 Accordingly, the pristine way to do a rollback is also to checkout the source repo (lander or base website) at the deployed hash found in the archive file name at `GIT_SHA` and in metadata headers at `git-sha`.
 We could in the future do something like pull the original `formideploy.config.js` file from git directly to get a correct-in-time version of the configuration, etc.

 [npm_img]: https://badge.fury.io/js/formideploy.svg
 [npm_site]: http://badge.fury.io/js/formideploy